-Over the 20-year period, 1993 to 2012, fires, including wildfires, accounted for 1.7 percent of insured catastrophes losses, totaling about $6.5 billion, according to the Property Claims Services (PCS) unit of ISO.
+Over the 20-year period, 1996 to 2015, fires, including wildfires, accounted for 1.8 percent of insured catastrophes losses, totaling about $7.3 billion, according to the Property Claims Services (PCS) unit of ISO.
 The term “catastrophe” in the property insurance industry denotes a natural or man-made disaster that is unusually severe.
 An event is designated a catastrophe by the industry when claims are expected to reach a certain dollar threshold, currently set at $25 million, and more than a certain number of policyholders and insurance companies are affected.

 Researchers are discovering that embers blown by the wind during wildfires cause most of the fires that burn homes.
 Also, homes that are less than 15 feet apart are more likely to burn in clusters.
 In such cases, fire is often spread by combustible fences and decks connected to houses, a study by the Institute for Business & Home Safety (IBHS) found.